 If you’re identifying profitable customers, you might see how the company can nurture its most profitable customers.
 What does your support department do differently with the favorite customers versus those that ruin their day?
 Partner with your sales and support teams to address how to better nurture them.

 How to Deal With Unprofitable Customers

-Because there is a limited amount of time in the day, you have to deal with your unprofitable customers and set up procedures to address them to ensure economic success.
+Because there is a limited amount of time in the day, deal with your unprofitable customers and set up procedures to address them to ensure economic success.